csidsocialmedia/csidsocialmedia.github.io/_posts/2014-05-28-Flow-networks-have-a-purpose.markdown

 <img src="/media/files/2014-05-28-Flow-networks-have-a-purpose/example.png" height="500px" width="500px" />

 The above figure shows an optimial network obtain from a 50*50 lattice with 15k+ interations (about a hour).
+Does it look like the river networks of the U.S. ?